jdleesmiller/CarND-PID-Control-Project/README.md

 1. scores them according to the objective function, and
 1. uses the lowest-scoring samples (if we want to minimize the objective function, in this case negative distance) to update the parameters of the probability distribution.

 This process repeats for each 'generation'.
 It is relatively resistant to randomness in the objective function, because it averages over a (configurable) number of samples in each generation.
+I used an implementation of the CEM that I wrote a few years ago: https://github.com/jdleesmiller/cross_entropy

-It seemed to be resistant to getting stuck in local minima, but it did take a lot of objective function evaluations.
-The final tuning run, `tune_staged_cem_16.csv`, ran 2476 simulations over almost 46h.
+The CEM seemed to be more resistant to getting stuck in local minima than Twiddle, but it did take a lot of objective function evaluations.
+My final tuning run, `tune_staged_cem_16.csv`, ran 2476 simulations over almost 46h.

 It also exhibited some "risk seeking" behavior: if a set of parameters often resulted in fast laps (that is, long distances) but sometimes crashed spectacularly, that set of parameters would often make it into the 'elite' samples that seeded the next generation.
 It therefore tended to select for dangerous driving.